Create a

 Dave Ulrich and his team at the RBL Group identified six key competencies that we can summarize:

-• Credible activist – a results-based influencer using data and informed opinions.
+• Credible activist: a results-based influencer using data and informed opinions.

-• Strategic positioner –knows the business and its markets and develops focused business strategies.
+• Strategic positioner: knows the business and its markets and develops focused business strategies.

-• Capability builder— drives the development of critical business-impacting talent capabilities
+• Capability builder: drives the development of critical business-impacting talent capabilities.

-• Technology proponent – uses technology to drive collaboration, knowledge, and better decision-making
+• Technology proponent: uses technology to drive collaboration, knowledge, and better decision-making.

-• HR Innovator and integrator - innovates and integrates HR practices around priority business issues and results.
+• HR Innovator and integrator: innovates and integrates HR practices around priority business issues and results.

-What each of these models calls out are HR capabilities that drive business outcomes.
+Each of these models highlights HR capabilities that drive business outcomes.
 The focus for developing these should come in formalized development pathways that engage high-potential HR professionals in education (classroom, certifications), experience (cross-functional projects, job rotations, field assignments), and exposure (business presentations, staff meetings, mentoring) activities and roles.
 Different opportunities can be identified as HR or business issues and challenges arise, such as opening a new location, expanding or re-machining a production line, a notable operational failure, or a merger or acquisition.
 Individuals deemed ready for a new role can also be considered for cross-discipline functional moves in HR, cross-functional moves to build and transfer skills to (non-HR) line or corporate functions, or different business units to broaden their understanding and appreciation of enterprise operations.

 Opening up options for developmental mobility